Blogs

 👥 Prioritize Employee Awareness

-Cybersecurity is a team sport.
-Regularly train employees to recognize phishing, social engineering, and other attacks.
+Cybersecurity starts with people.
+Train employees to recognize social engineering, phishing, and other attacks.

 ⚙️ Strengthen Technical Controls